 We’ve shared the importance of having an NPI, or New Product Introduction and Development Division, when integrating your technology to a Contract Manufacturer–you can read about that here.
-However, for this blog post, we’re going to focus on how the critical steps taken during the on-boarding phase within a NPI group will drive the success of Medical Device projects down the road.
+However, for this blog post, we’re going to focus on how the critical steps taken during the on-boarding phase within a NPI group will drive the success of medical device product development projects down the road.

 When a Medical Device Company first initiates with PEKO, we’ll determine whether they’re an established medical device company introducing a new product, or if they’re a start-up company introducing a new product.
 It’s important to segment startups and established corporations because startups have specific needs for their proper path to market.
 PEKO proudly works with both types of organizations, yet we stay aware of the specific needs for start-ups’ proper path to market.
 This allows us to be confident that we’re providing companies with the proper tools for their success in the market.
 Let’s break down what we mean by this in a more granular sense.